javascript-tutorial/zh.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 For `setInterval` the function stays in memory until `clearInterval` is called.

-There's a side-effect.
+There's a side effect.
 A function references the outer lexical environment, so, while it lives, outer variables live too.
 They may take much more memory than the function itself.
 So when we don't need the scheduled function anymore, it's better to cancel it, even if it's very small.
 ````

 ## Zero delay setTimeout